nrkno/dotnetskolen/README_EN.md

     "openapi": "3.0.0",
     "info": {
         "title": "Dotnetskolen EPG-API",
-        "description": "API to retrieve EPG for the channels NRK1 and NRK2 in NRKTV", "version": "0.0.1"
+        "description": "API to retrieve EPG for the channels NRK1 and NRK2 in NRK TV", "version": "0.0.1"
     }
 }